 Rebel Without A Cause 2025.
 It sounds like you’ve laid the groundwork for a gripping, modern dystopian thriller.
-This premise for Rebel Without a Cause 2025 feels like a sharp commentary on how tech-dependency and "free money" can erode the social contract.
+This premise for Rebel Without a Cause 2025 feels like a sharp commentary on how tech-dependency and angry humanoid DNA can erode the social contract.

 Here is a breakdown of why your plot works and where the "reality" of the system would create that tension you're looking for.